pandurang-kolekar/agentic_ai_for_cancer_research/docs/README.md

 - `colab` (opens in Google Colab)
 - `github` (GitHub notebook page)
 - `raw` (raw `.ipynb` download/view)

+If you see `503` or GitHub API rate-limit errors, use `github` or `colab` in config.
+The `nbviewer` mode now uses raw-content URLs to reduce API-limit failures.

 If your repository is private, notebook links are only accessible to users with repository access.